BardicDefense/purple-hack/README.md

 There are three general types of food:

 - **Durable**: Includes preserved meats, dried fruit, biscuits, root vegetables, and beverages such as beer, wine, and distilled drinks.
 Are considered "new" for item degradation purposes (see [equipment wear & tear](#equipment-wear--tear)).
 - **Fresh**: Recently picked vegetables and fruits, butchered meats, prepared dishes, and the like.
-Are considered "worn" for item degradation purposes.
+Are considered "shabby" for item degradation purposes.
 - **Delicacies**: Unusual dishes or foods that provide a complex dining experience, like caviar, suckling pig, unusual distilled spirits, wines, and some prepared desserts.
 Are considered "shabby" for item degradation purposes.

 ### Food Preparation